Welcome back to our channel!

 Zinc boosts testosterone.

-Zinc is a favourite supplement of athletes due to testosterone’s effect on weight loss, energy, focus, and muscle mass.
+Zinc is a favorite supplement of athletes due to testosterone’s effect on weight loss, energy, focus, and muscle mass.

 But - it has been found that if you take too much Zinc - it can lead to Zinc toxicity - which can cause hair loss.